pyca/cryptography/docs/security.rst

 Examples of things we wouldn't consider security issues:

-* Offering ECB mode for symmetric encryption.
+* Offering ECB mode for symmetric encryption in the *Hazmat* layer.
 Though ECB is critically weak, it is documented as being weak in our documentation.
 * Using a variable time comparison somewhere, if it's not possible to articulate any particular program in which this would result in problematic information disclosure.